Learning Task-Agnostic Motifs to Capture the Continuous Nature of Animal Behavior: Motif-based Continuous Dynamics (MCD) Discovery

+\begin{proposition} The policy in Eq.~\ref{eq:softpolicy} is not based on any model assumption but emerges naturally as the max-entropy policy based on spectral decomposition of the transition kernel.
+Furthermore, the learned motifs $\phi$ can represent any max-entropy policy through an appropriate choice of $u$. \end{proposition}

-Thereby, the skill function \( \phi(s, a) \) not only spans the space of \( Q \)-functions but also provides a universal basis for constructing the policy \( \pi(a | s) \) via~Eq.~\eqref{eq:softpolicy}.
-Since \( \phi(s, a) \) is derived solely from the transition dynamics \( P(s' | s, a) \), it remains independent of any specific reward function or task.
-In this sense, \( \phi(s, a) \) encodes intrinsic, general-purpose motor skills available to the animal, while the weight vector \( u \) captures task-specific modulations required to produce behavior consistent with different goals.
-With the skill set established as a foundational representation for both value functions and policies, we are equipped to interpret behavioral trajectories through the lens of skill alignment.
+The reason we define $\phi(s,a)$ as \emph{motifs} is that $\phi$ provides the linear basis for the environment transition, policies, and rewards.
+Policies characterize behavioral dynamics by describing action tendencies conditioned on state (\emph{how behaviors evolve}).
+Combined with the environment dynamics $P(s'|s,a)$, it induces the transition distribution $P(s'|s) = \sum_a P(s'|s,a)\,\pi(a|s)$, which governs the evolution of behavior trajectories, as is often directly modeled in dynamics-based methods~\citep{wiltschko2015mapping,weinreb2024keypoint}.
+Rewards, in turn, reflect the underlying driving factors of these trajectories (\emph{why behaviors evolve}).
+Moreover, because $\phi$ is derived solely from the transition dynamics $P(s'|s,a)$, it remains independent of any specific reward or task.
+In this sense, $\phi(s,a)$ encodes intrinsic, general-purpose motor motifs available to animals, while the weight vector $u$ captures task-specific modulations required to produce behavior aligned with different goals.
+Thus, we can interpret behavioral trajectories through the lens of motifs $\phi$.

+From Def. \ref{def:motif_set} and Prop. \ref{prop1}, we conclude that the learned motifs and policies do not rely on model assumptions, yet the policies faithfully capture behavioral dynamics as action tendencies conditioned on state.
+Thus, our method is assumption-free while capturing dynamics, unlike classification/clustering methods (no dynamics) or dynamics-based methods (restrictive assumptions).

-Next, we introduce how to learn \( \phi(s, a) \) and \( \mu(s') \) (skill discovery), as well as \( u \) (skill-based policy learning) from state-action-next-state observations.
-The learning procedure differs depending on the nature of the behavior data.
+Next, we introduce how to learn \( \phi(s, a) \) and \( \mu(s') \) (motif discovery), as well as \( u \) (motif-based policy learning) from demonstrations.
+The learning procedure differs depending on the nature of the behavior data (i.e. discrete or continuous).